SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Emotional Language Analysis

 \textbf{Small model limitations.} Smaller models (MiniCPM-o-2.6, VideoLLaMA2) show consistently weak empathic performance.
 VideoLLaMA2 produces only 0.62\% Prosocial language and 2.02\% Total Emotion with near-neutral Tone (49.83), reading as detached clinical descriptions.
 These results show that empathic modulation requires model scale since smaller models default to factual reporting without adapting linguistic style to emotional contexts.

-\textbf{Tone-emotion independence.} Tone and emotional vocabulary do not correlate: Gemini's high emotion (4.35\%, 2.03\%) pairs with low Tone (46.16), while UniMoE's high Tone (57.94) pairs with lower emotion (3.54\%, 0.93\%).
+\textbf{Tone-emotion independence.} Tone and emotional vocabulary do not correlate: Gemini's high emotion (4.35\%, 2.03\%) pairs with low Tone (46.16), while Baichuan-Omni 1.5's highest Tone (60.09) pairs with moderate emotion (3.47\%, 0.82\%).
 This pattern reveals that warmth and emotional validation are orthogonal dimensions.
-The optimal balance depends on context: medical consultations may benefit from Gemini's approach (serious tone, high emotional validation), while customer service may favor UniMoE's profile (warm tone, supportive language).
+The optimal balance depends on context: medical consultations may benefit from Gemini's approach (serious tone, high emotional validation), while customer service may favor Baichuan or OLA's profile (warm tone, supportive language).

 \textbf{Implications.} Current models lack nuanced empathic control.
 While commercial models demonstrate some capacity for empathic modulation when prompted, they adopt fixed strategies rather than adapting to situational demands.
 Future work should explore fine-grained empathy prompting that separately controls emotional validation, warmth, and perspective-taking; context-adaptive empathy that adjusts based on interaction type; and empathy-focused training objectives beyond standard language modeling.